 Dr Colin Beale, Lecturer: examines spatial variation in ecological processes, from patterns and processes that shape species distributions, to global patterns in biodiversity.

-Dr Kanchon Dasmahapatra, Lecturer: Speciation in heliconiine and ithomiine butterflies; Müllerian mimicry; high-throughput sequencing; genome-wide patterns of divergence, adaptive introgression, and genomic exchange between species.
+Dr Kanchon Dasmahapatra, Senior lecturer: Speciation in heliconiine and ithomiine butterflies; Müllerian mimicry; high-throughput sequencing; genome-wide patterns of divergence, adaptive introgression, and genomic exchange between species.

 Professor Calvin Dytham: evolution of dispersal in dynamic and structured habitats including range expansions and invasions; evolution of ageing and life history strategies using individual-based models.

-Dr Julia Ferrari, Lecturer: ecological and evolutionary aspects of plant-herbivore-natural enemy interactions and interactions with bacterial symbionts.
+Dr Julia Ferrari, Senior lecturer: ecological and evolutionary aspects of plant-herbivore-natural enemy interactions and interactions with bacterial symbionts.

 Professor Alastair H Fitter, CBE, FRS: plant and microbial behaviour in a changing world, including belowground ecology and functional ecology of roots and mycorrhizal symbioses.